Becoming a Dutch national: temporary and non-temporary purposes of residence

 United Kingdom Withdrawal Agreement

 Are you British or a family member of a British national?
 And do you have residency under the Withdrawal Agreement?
-Your residency is non-temporary if you have one of these residence permits.
+You can become a Dutch national if your residency is non-temporary.
+You have one of these residence permits: